RakshayGO/TechStart-webapp/README.md

 # TechStart-webapp
-A single page webapp created using HTML, SCSS, JavaScript and React.
+A webapp complete with animations and hash links. created using HTML, SCSS, JavaScript and React.
 Fully responsive.